NilsonCCL/speedtest-monitor-with-telegram/README.md

 ---
 ## 📄About
 <h4>
-The **Speedtest Graph** project is developed in Python3 and aims to serve internet speed measurement charts and send to Twitter.
+The <b>Speedtest Graph</b> project is developed in Python3 and aims to serve internet speed measurement charts and send to Twitter.
 </h4>

 ---